ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Playbook D: Agency (multi-client content without cross-contamination)

-Playbook E: Content strategist (positioning + narrative + governance)
+Playbook E: Content strategist (positioning, narrative, governance)

 Governance: The Quality Controls That Separate "AI Content" from "Authored Content"

-Use Deep Research for citations and keep a claim ledger.
+1) Source discipline (especially for 2026 claims).
+Use Deep Research for citations and keep the claim ledger.

+2) Editorial discipline.
 Canvas exists for iterative editing, not one-shot generation.

+3) Operational discipline.
 Tasks keep cadence and maintenance consistent.

 Measurement: How to Use ChatGPT Without Letting It Replace Strategy